 Q6.
 What is the role of the judiciary in the challenge of a Succession Certificate?

 Ans6.
-The judiciary assesses the validity of the challenge, examines evidence, and ensures adherence to legal procedures, ultimately deciding on the revocation or upholding of the certificate.
+The judiciary assesses the validity of the challenge, examines the evidence, and ensures adherence to legal procedures, ultimately deciding on the revocation or upholding of the certificate.

 Q7.
 What happens if a Succession Certificate is revoked in India?